Teach Yourself to Sing in 10 Easy Steps

 So if you can’t afford private lessons right now, teaching yourself to sing online is one of the best ways to get started.

-As a voice teacher, I’ve worked with a lot of students who taught themselves at first.
+As a voice teacher giving singing lessons for beginners, I’ve worked with a lot of students who taught themselves at first.

-And while some are more successful than others, you can’t go wrong by starting off with the correct singing techniques.
+And while some are more successful than others when it comes to self-taught singing, you can’t go wrong by starting off with the correct singing techniques.

 But I promise, if you master the foundations in this article, you won’t believe how far you can get on your own!